ccryx/python-keephasshttpc/README.md

 The code is very similar to the javascript implementation in the Chrome plugin [ChromeIPass](https://github.com/pfn/passifox) since I used it as a reference.

-python-keepasshttpc  Copyright (C) 2015  Florian Merkel.
+python-keepasshttpc - communicate with a keepasshttp server Copyright (C) 2015-2016  Florian Merkel

-This program comes with ABSOLUTELY NO WARRANTY.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

-This is free software, and you are welcome to redistribute it under certain conditions.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-See LICENSE.md for details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.